geerlingguy/ansible-role-varnish/README.md

 The default VCL file to be copied (if `varnish_use_default_vcl` is `true`).
 Defaults the the simple template inside `templates/default.vcl.j2`.
 This path should be relative to the directory from which you run your playbook.

+    varnish_listen_port: "80"

+The port on which Varnish will listen (typically port 80).

     varnish_default_backend_host: "127.0.0.1"
     varnish_default_backend_port: "8080"

 Some settings for the default "default.vcl" template that will be copied to the `varnish_config_path` folder.
 The default backend host/port could be Apache or Nginx (or some other HTTP server) running on the same host or some other host (in which case, you might use port 80 instead).

-    varnish_listen_port: "80"

-The port on which Varnish will listen (typically port 80).
+    varnish_limit_nofiles: 131072

+The `nofiles` PAM limit Varnish will attempt to set for open files.
+The normal default is ~1024 which is much too low for Varnish usage.

     varnish_secret: "14bac2e6-1e34-4770-8078-974373b76c90"